hmdftr/RPGSystems/README.md

 A Multiplayer RPG Adventure

 Overview
 Tak Dirantai Bersama is a multiplayer RPG game where players embark on a journey to reach the final destination.
-While inspired by the concept of chained attacks, this game focuses on individual skill and strategy.
+While inspired by the concept of Chained Together, this game focuses on individual skill and strategy.

 Gameplay